Longwelwind/adventures/docs/_posts/2017-08-07-changelog.md

 date: 2017-08-07 21:06:03
 ---

+#### 1.1.0

+* Gives the possibility to specify a death passage that will replace the default passage when the player is dead
+* Fixes various bugs

 ##### 1.0.2

-* Fixed a bug affecting the dragging of items.
+* Fixes a bug affecting the dragging of items.
-* Add a proper final message for the death screen.
+* Adds a proper final message for the death screen.

 ##### 1.0.1

-* Changed the version to `1.0.1` since Twine doesn't handle having 2 story formats with the same semver.
+* Changes the version to `1.0.1` since Twine doesn't handle having 2 story formats with the same semver.

 #### 1.0.0